The Risk of Acquiring HCV after Occupational Exposure

 Immediately following a needlestick injury, the health care worker should thoroughly wash the wound.
-In addition to the specific measures required to address the exposure to HIV in a patient with HCV-HIV coinfection, the health care worker should undergo baseline testing for HCV antibody and liver enzymes.
-If the source patient has HIV or hepatitis B virus infection, then the health care worker should have this addressed in addition to addressing HCV.
+The health care worker should undergo baseline testing for HCV antibody and liver enzymes.
+If the source patient also has HIV or hepatitis B virus infection, the health care worker should have this addressed in addition to addressing HCV.
 In contrast to prevention of hepatitis B virus infection, there is no HCV vaccine that could be used for preventive or postexposure purposes.
 In addition, the CDC does not recommended using immune globulin for postexposure prophylaxis in persons exposed to HCV.
 A prior small study in chimpanzees showed that immune globulin containing anti-HCV antibodies failed to prevent transmission of HCV when given within 1 hour of an exposure.
 Use of peginterferon and ribavirin for HCV postexposure prophylaxis is not recommended due to lack of data, cost, and very high rates of significant side effects.
-There are several new well-tolerated, safe, direct-acting antiviral agents (DAAs) used to treat chronic HCV infection and these agents could theoretically provide benefit in the postexposure prophylaxis setting.
+There are now several well-tolerated and safe direct-acting antiviral agents (DAAs) used to treat chronic HCV infection and these agents could theoretically provide benefit in the postexposure prophylaxis setting.
 There are, however, multiple reasons why the new DAAs are not recommended for postexposure prophylaxis.
-First, there are no data validating that DAAs would be effective in preventing HCV transmission in the postexposure prophylaxis setting.
-Second, the hepatitis C guidance from the American Association for the Study of Liver Disease-Infectious Diseases Society of American, and International Antiviral Society USA (AASLD/IDSA/IAS-USA) recommends against using HCV postexposure prophylaxis with antiviral therapy.
-Third, if DAAs were used, the treatment duration is unknown—choosing duration of prophylaxis would be extremely important considering that most DAA-based regimens cost at least $1,000 per day.
-Fourth, considering the relatively low risk of acquiring HCV via an occupational exposure (approximately 1.5%) treatment of all exposures with DAAs would be prohibitively expensive and hard to justify when patients with known chronic HCV are currently having difficulty obtaining access to treatment with DAAs due to the extremely high cost of a treatment course.
-Fifth, approximately 25% of persons who acquire HCV have spontaneous viral clearance and thus are naturally cured of their infection.
-Last, considering that DAAs cure HCV in greater than 90 to 95% of patients with chronic HCV, any health care worker who developed occupational HCV could receive treatment with DAAs and have an extremely high likelihood of achieving cure with treatment using DAAs.[,]
+First, no studies have been performed using DAAs for postexposure prophylaxis.
+Second, the hepatitis C guidance from the American Association for the Study of Liver Diseases-Infectious Diseases Society of American, and International Antiviral Society USA (AASLD/IDSA/IAS-USA) recommends against using HCV postexposure prophylaxis with antiviral therapy.
+Third, if DAAs were used, the treatment duration is unknown—defining the appropriate duration of prophylaxis is extremely important considering that most DAA-based regimens cost at least $1,000 per day.
+Fourth, approximately 25% of persons who acquire HCV have spontaneous viral clearance and thus are naturally cured of their infection.
+Last, considering that DAAs cure HCV in greater than 90 to 95% of patients with chronic HCV, any health care worker who developed chronic HCV could receive treatment with DAAs and have an extremely high likelihood of achieving cure.[,]

 Follow-Up of the Health Care Worker